 - Fair value of our common stock.
 We estimate the fair value of our common stock by reference to the closing price of our common stock on The Nasdaq Global Market on the date of grant. - Volatility.
 We calculate expected volatility based on the historical volatility of our common stock. - Expected term.
-We use the simplified method as prescribed by the SEC Staff Accounting Bulletin No. 107, Share-Based Payment, as we do not have sufficient historical exercise and post-vesting termination data to provide a reasonable basis upon which to estimate the expected term of stock options granted to employees. - Risk-free rate.
+In the year ended December 31, 2022, we used historical data to calculate the expected term.
+In the years ended December 31, 2021 and 2020, we used the simplified method as prescribed by the SEC Staff Accounting Bulletin No. 107, Share-Based Payment, as we did not have sufficient historical exercise and post-vesting termination data to provide a reasonable basis upon which to estimate the expected term of stock options granted to employees. - Risk-free rate.
 The risk-free interest rate is based on the yields of U.S. Treasury securities with maturities similar to the expected time to liquidity. - Forfeitures.
 Forfeitures are accounted for as they occur. - Dividend yield.
 We have never declared or paid any cash dividends and do not presently plan to pay cash dividends in the foreseeable future.